Diocese of Recanati

 The Diocese of Recanati was a Roman Catholic diocese in Italy.
 It was founded in 1240 by Pope Gregory IX.

 Its principal church, S. Flaviano, was raised to the dignity of a cathedral on 21 December 1239, and separated from the jurisdiction of the diocese of Osimo.
 The diocese of Osimo was suppressed, having chosen to support the Emperor Frederick II against the pope.
 On 22 May 1240, the Castello di Recanati was raised to the dignity of a city by Gregory IX.

-During its early history it often lost and regained its episcopal status due to Papal politics.
+During its early history it often lost and regained its episcopal status due to papal politics.
 On 27 July 1263 the diocese was completely suppressed by Pope Urban IV in the Bull Cives Recanatensis, due to its support of Manfred, who claimed the Kingdom of Sicily.

+It survives as a titular see.